7 Debt Collection Tips for Small Business

 1. Run a credit report

-Reduce the risk of a debt collection overdue by running a credit check on your potential client and check references on their status before the deal is done.
+Reduce the risk of a debt collection overdue by running a credit check on your potential client and check references on their status before the sale is completed.
 If your client deals with low accounts and bankruptcy, there must have been signs.
 Reach out to the potential client’s partners bank and run an account check.

 2. Communication is key